Large Sets with Small Injective Projections: Introduction and statement of results

-We generalize the question answered by these previous papers in several ways, First, we construct compact sets $K_1,K_2 \subset [0,1]$ of dimension $t$, as well as a homeomorphism $f:K_1\to K_2$ so that $\dim \text{graph}(f)=1+t$, for any desired value of $t \in [0,1]$ (whereas the aforementioned papers addressed the $t=1$ case).
-This dimension is maximal because $\text{graph}(f)$ is contained in the Cartesian product $K_1 \times [0,1]$.
+In the present paper, we answer this question in the affirmative.
+We construct compact sets $K_1,K_2 \subset [0,1]$ of dimension $t$, as well as a homeomorphism $f:K_1\to K_2$ so that $\dim \text{graph}(f)=1+t$, for any desired value of $t \in [0,1]$.
+This dimension is maximal because $\Gamma$ is contained in the Cartesian product $K_1 \times [0,1]$.
 The construction of such a function reduces to assembling a set $\Gamma \subset [0,1]^2$ which projects injectively onto $K_1$ in the domain and $K_2$ in the codomain.
-Our method of assembling $\Gamma$ is morally equivalent to those utilized in \cite{foran}, \cite{similar}; we utilize a modified Venetian blind construction, in which we make extra effort to ensure injectivity of the projections.

-In a larger extension, the two coordinate axes can be replaced with any pair of (not necessarily orthogonal) lines, and this pair of lines can in turn be replaced with any finite or countable collection of lines.
-Finally, it is also natural to consider projections into lines inside the ambient space $\mathbb{R}^d$ rather than $\mathbb{R}^2$.
+Our method of assembling $\Gamma$ is a modified Venetian blind construction, in which we make extra effort to ensure injectivity of the projections.
+This generalizes in many ways: first, the two coordinate axes can be replaced with any pair of (not necessarily orthogonal) lines, and this pair of lines can in turn be replaced with any finite or countable collection of lines.
+It is also natural to consider projections into lines inside the ambient space $\mathbb{R}^d$ rather than $\mathbb{R}^2$.
 This is our main result.

 \begin{theorem} Let $\mathscr L$ be a finite or countable set of lines in $\mathbb R^d$.
 Then for any $t\in [0,1]$, there exists a compact set $\Gamma \subseteq \mathbb [0,1]^d$ with $\dim_H\Gamma=d-1+t$, such that each orthogonal projection $\pi_\ell:\Gamma\to\ell$ is injective with $\dim \pi_\ell(\Gamma)=t$.